Cybersecurity

 Signs of Spyware on Your Phone

-Your phone may be running hot, draining its battery unusually fast, or using more mobile data than normal.
-These happen because spyware runs constantly in the background.
-It’s transmitting data, which uses both processing power and internet bandwidth.
+Your phone may be running hot, draining its battery unusually fast, or consuming more mobile data than normal.
+Spyware runs constantly in the background, transmitting data, which burns through both processing power and your data plan.
+These symptoms alone aren’t conclusive, but together they’re worth investigating.

-Other warning signs include apps you don’t remember installing, your screen lighting up when idle, and strange noises during phone calls.
-If your phone feels sluggish for no clear reason, spyware could be the cause.
+Other warning signs include apps you don’t remember installing, your screen lighting up when the phone is idle, and strange noises during calls.
+A sluggish phone with no obvious explanation is worth checking.
 For a broader checklist, see our guide on how to tell if your phone has been hacked.

 Checking App Permissions